jecaro/jeancharles.quillet/pages/projects.md

 its complexity.
 There were a lot of dependencies between the projects and we had no way to actually list them and view the dependency graph.

-We needed a tool to help us to handle all theses dependencies.
+We needed a tool to help us to handle all these dependencies.

 We were working with Microsoft Visual Studio.
 Its main file, also called the solution file, contains this graph.
 So this was just a matter of parsing this